-Good for: A school that caters for all abilities in a non-selective setting.
+Good for: A school that caters for all abilities.
 A forward thinking, go-getting ethos that genuinely values the individual, and a happy family atmosphere.
 Oh, and the kids tell me the food is good!

 Not for: Parents who want a singular fast-track to Oxbridge.